materials-marketplace/hpc-gateway-app/README.md

 ## How to deploy app to heroku (for Materials Cloud deployment)

-Set all the ENV variables in heroku dashbooard.
+Set all the ENV variables in heroku dashbooard (https://devcenter.heroku.com/articles/config-vars).
 Check `cscs.env.template` for all variables needed.

 Install the Heroku CLI
 Download and install the Heroku CLI.